Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Teams_to_MM.md

 **Step 1**

-1. Enter any text message, emoji, GiF, link, image, etc. in the already linked channel in Teams or in any DM/GM.
+1. Enter any text message, emoji, GIF, link, image, etc. a already linked channel or in any DM/GM in MS Teams.

 **Expected**

-The same message posted on Teams should be visible in the linked channel in MM or DM/GM.
+The same message posted on MS Teams should be visible in the linked channel in MM or DM/GM.